luxor451/Project-TCS1/project-2324-rust-std/README.md

 For the prim_bh function, to change the cost of a node I choose to insert a new node and keep an Vec giving if we have already visited the node or not

+This project also implement wilson's agorithm and write it's result to the standard output and to the print_maze_wilson.pbm file